-- To ensure equality of provision for young people with special educational needs and disabilities (SEND). - To take in to account legislation related to SEN and Disabilities, including part 3 of the Children and Families Act 2014, The SEN Code of Practice 2014, The Special Educational Needs and Disability Regulations 2014, The Special Educational Needs (Personal Budgets and Direct Payments) Regulations, Section 49, The Order setting out transitional arrangements, Section 137, Equality Act 2010, The Mental Capacity Act 2005, Working Together to Safeguard Children 2013, Supporting pupils at school with medical conditions 2014. - To provide full access for all children to a broad, balanced and relevant curriculum. - To ensure the needs of pupils with SEN are identifies, assessed, planned for and regularly reviewed to improve outcomes. - To enable pupils with SEN to achieve their full potential. - To ensure parents/carers are fully engaged in decision making. - To take into account the views, wishes and feelings of pupils. - To provide advice and support for all staff working with pupils with SEN. - To provide detailed information about the arrangements for identifying, assessing and making provision for pupils with SEN.
+- To ensure equality of provision for young people with special educational needs and disabilities (SEND). - To take in to account legislation related to SEN and Disabilities, including part 3 of the Children and Families Act 2014, The SEN Code of Practice 2014, The Special Educational Needs and Disability Regulations 2014, The Special Educational Needs (Personal Budgets and Direct Payments) Regulations, Section 49, The Order setting out transitional arrangements, Section 137, Equality Act 2010, The Mental Capacity Act 2005, Keeping Children Safe in Education 2020, Supporting Pupils at School with Medical Conditions 2017. - To provide full access for all pupils to a broad, balanced and relevant curriculum. - To ensure the needs of pupils with SEN are identified, assessed, planned for and regularly reviewed to improve outcomes. - To enable pupils with SEN to achieve. - To ensure parents/carers are fully engaged in decision making. - To take into account the views, wishes and feelings of pupils. - To provide advice and support for all staff working with pupils with SEN. - To provide detailed information about the arrangements for identifying, assessing and making provision for pupils with SEN.